9 overlooked shows produced by MTM Enterprises

 Mary Tyler Moore also gave Luke Skywalker, Leif Garrett and Letterman their big breaks.

-The death of Mary Tyler Moore is a crushing loss for the world of television.
 Certainly, we all love and remember her as Mary Richards and Laura Petrie, but the sitcom legend was a major force behind the camera, too.

 Her MTM Enterprises produced dozens of forward-thinking series, beginning with her own Mary Tyler Moore Show.
 The Bob Newhart Show followed, as well as a handful of brilliant Mary Tyler Moore Show spin-offs like Rhoda and Lou Grant.